 If you're lucky, you've decided to remove your oil tank before it's become a problem.

 Whether you think the tank is leaking or not, this is not a do-it-yourself job, and there are strict regulations to follow.

 Who You Should Hire:

-When it comes to removing an oil tank, the risks involved are simply too high to let anyone other than experienced professional handle it.
+When it comes to removing a storage tank, whether it's an oil tank, septic tank, or propane tank, the risks involved are simply too high to let anyone other than an experienced professional handle it.

-The most important and time-consuming aspect of an oil tank removal is finding the right contractor for the job.
+The most important and time-consuming aspect of a tank removal is finding the right contractor for the job.